tapdata/tapdata-docs/docs/enterprise/introduction/benefits.md

 ## Visual Task Monitoring

-Tapdata supports visual monitoring of task operation status, allowing you to quickly obtain key monitoring information such as data read statistics, data write statistics, and latency statistics for nodes in the data chain.
+Tapdata supports visual monitoring of task operation status, allowing you to quickly obtain key monitoring information such as data read statistics, data write statistics, and latency statistics for nodes in the data pipeline.

 ## Shared Log Mining